getoutreach/aurora-bootstrap/README.md

+# Archived

+This repo is archived.
+Use [getoutreach/aurora-bootstrap-ruby](https://github.com/getoutreach/aurora-bootstrap-ruby) instead.

 # Bootstrapping Aurora to S3

 The fastest way we found to get full table data out of Aurora into S3 is to use the Aurora feature of `SELECT INTO OUTFILE S3`.
 This repo automates this process to some degree.